OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/lvm_drivers.rst

 | ``DISK_TYPE``   | ``BLOCK``                                                                                   |
 +-----------------+---------------------------------------------------------------------------------------------+

-For example, the following examples illustrates the creation of an LVM datastore using a configuration file.
+For example, the following examples illustrate the creation of an LVM datastore using a configuration file.
 In this case we will use the host ``host01`` as one of our OpenNebula LVM-enabled hosts.

 .. code::